Thinking about using a subdomain for your website or a client’s SEO strategy?

 Many people find the concept of subdomains confusing, and even those who know about them often wonder how subdomain SEO works and when it’s the best choice.
 Subdomains can be powerful tools for certain situations, but they’re not always the ideal solution for every business.

-In this article, we’ll dive into what subdomains are, how subdomain SEO can impact your site’s performance, and when they might be the right fit for your SEO strategy.
+In this article, we’ll dive into what subdomains are, how subdomain SEO can impact your site’s performance, and when they might be the right fit for your strategy — updated with the latest best practices and data.

 What Is a Subdomain?